 Add the potatoes, a little more salt, and stir well.
 Cover and simmer until the potatoes are cooked, stirring occasionally.
 If it is drying up too much and the potatoes aren’t cooked, add more water as needed.

 Remove from heat, taste to see if it needs more salt, and add black pepper.
-Serve hot.
+Serve immediately while it’s hot.

 Buon Appetito!!